 5.12.4 Application Procedures –

-A Zoning Permit shall not be issued for any building or development in a PUD or Residential PUD until the PUD or Residential PUD has been approved by the DRB.
+A Zoning Permit shall not be issued for any building or development in a PUD until the PUD has been approved by the DRB.

-The DRB shall hold one or more public hearings on the PUD or Residential PUD, warned in accordance with Section 8.2.3, as required for conditional use review.
+The DRB shall hold one or more public hearings on the PUD , warned in accordance with Section 8.2.3, as required for conditional use review.

 The Applicant shall submit one set of site plan maps and supporting data to the Administrative Officer for referral to the DRB, which, in addition to the application requirements for conditional use or subdivision review, shall include the following information: